Fredo Corleone: In The Godfather Returns

 Mark Winegardner's novel The Godfather Returns further expands upon the character of Fredo Corleone.
 It includes explanations for some questions left open by the films, such as the details of Fredo's betrayal of Michael in The Godfather Part II, and how, as was revealed in The Godfather Part III, Anthony knew the truth about Fredo's death.

-The novel reveals that Fredo is bisexual, and it also implies that he was molested as a child by his parish priest.
-Rival gangster Louie Russo exploits rumors of Fredo's sexuality to make Michael look weak, and tries to have him killed while he is with a male lover.
+The novel reveals that Fredo is bisexual and has several secret trysts with men, and it also implies that he was molested as a child by his parish priest.
+Rival gangster Louie Russo exploits rumors of Fredo's sexuality to make Michael look weak, and tries to have Fredo killed while he is with a male lover.
 The novel also reveals that, in San Francisco, Fredo beats one of his lovers to death after the man recognizes him from a newspaper photo.
 Hagen covers up the resulting scandal by claiming Fredo killed the man in self-defense.
 Fredo also has liaisons with many women, having "knocked up half the cocktail waitresses in Las Vegas".
-He meets Marguerite "Rita" Duvall, who Johnny Fontane sent to his room as a prank.
+He meets showgirl Marguerite "Rita" Duvall, who Johnny Fontane sent to his room as a prank.
 Though hesitant, they have sex, and Fredo pays her to tell Johnny it was the best she had ever had.

 At Colma during the funeral for Don Molinari of San Francisco, Fredo gets the idea of setting up a necropolis in New Jersey.
 The Corleone family would buy the former cemetery land, now prime real estate, and also be a silent partner in the graveyard business.
-Fredo proposes his plan to Michael, wanting to impress and convince him and others of his abilities.
+Fredo proposes his plan to Michael, wanting to impress him and prove his worth to the family.
 Michael, however, dismisses the plan as unrealistic.